brigadehub/brigadehub/README.md

 - [Contributing](#contributing)
 - [License](#license)

-### Simplify your brigade's website maintenence
+### Simplify your brigade's website maintenance

-BrigadeHub is an **alpha** work in progress of a Code for America Brigade website/portal.
-This is being built to consolidate the efforts of maintaining a brigade website into a single location, and to allow other non-developer brigade leadership to update content as needed.
+BrigadeHub is an **alpha** stage data portal for Code for America Brigades.
+It's being built to consolidate the efforts of maintaining a brigade's information into a single location, to distribute the task of content creation across the various non-technical brigade roles, and to enhance the experience of both members and admins of local volunteer brigades.

 ***brigadehub, while deployed for Code for San Francisco, has not yet been optimized for wide adoption yet.
 If you deploy this to your production brigade site, you do so at your own risk.***

-For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/sfbrigade/brigadehub/wiki/Roadmap)***
+For a complete top-down view of the roadmap, take a look at our active ***[Roadmap Wiki](https://github.com/brigadehub/brigadehub/wiki/Roadmap)***

 In short, BrigadeHub is designed to meet some very specific goals: